Book award scam warning signs you shouldn’t ignore

 Hannah Jacobson

-That means that any author, even on our free plan, doesn't have to be paranoid.
+That means that any author, even on our free plan, doesn't have to worry about scams.
 If you're seeing it on Book Award Pro, it's legit.

 But what if you're doing your own research?
 Read on to learn what a book award scam is and some common book award scam warning signs you shouldn’t ignore.